tartiflette/tartiflette/docs/api/resolver.md

 sidebar_label: Resolver
 ---

-The most common way to assign a specific resolver to a Field is to decorate your resolver function with the `@Resolver` decorator.
+The most common way to assign a specific resolver to a field is to decorate your resolver callable with the `@Resolver` decorator.
 Your function [MUST BE compliant with the function signature](#function-signature) and be `async`.

 ```python
 from tartiflette import Resolver

 @Resolver("Query.hello")
 async def my_hello_resolver(parent, args, context, info):